carissalow/rapids/docs/setup/configuration.md

         | `[FOLDER]` | The relative path to a folder containing one subfolder per participant.
 The name of a participant folder should match their device_id assigned in their participant file.
 Each participant folder can have one or more zip files with any name; in other words, the sensor data in those zip files belong to a single participant.
 The zip files are [automatically](https://support.empatica.com/hc/en-us/articles/201608896-Data-export-and-formatting-from-E4-connect-) generated by Empatica and have a CSV file per sensor (`ACC`, `HR`, `TEMP`, `EDA`, `BVP`, `TAGS`).
 All CSV files of the same type contained in one or more zip files are uncompressed, parsed, sorted by timestamp, and joined together.|

         ??? example "Example of an EMPATICA FOLDER"
             In the file tree below, we want to process three participants' data: `p01`, `p02`, and `p03`. `p01` has two zip files, `p02` has only one zip file, and `p03` has three zip files.
-Each zip has a CSV file per sensor that are joined together and processed by RAPIDS.
+Each zip has a CSV file per sensor that is joined together and processed by RAPIDS.

             ```bash
             data/ # this folder exists in the root RAPIDS folder